Is your Home School High Schooler Considering Military Service?

-- ROTC -all your training while you are in school so when you graduate you can commission.
+- ROTC – all your training while you are in school so when you graduate you can commission.
 Scholarships available, as soon as you contract with them, you get paid.
-Get your training sooner; you get paid, you don’t get to pick what job- it’s needs of the corp.
+Get your training sooner; you get paid, you don’t get to pick what job you get – it’s based on the needs of the corp.

 - Enlisted – will go through Basic and AIT (Advanced Individual Training and Tech School) except for Infantry, who will go through extended Basic or Combat School.

 - Commissioned Officer – you go through Basic, then OCS Camp or Field Camp.